 Isolation and Quarantine at UCLA Luskin Conference Center or UCLA Guest House

-If you must isolate or quarantine because of a positive COVID test or because of exposure to COVID, the UCLA Luskin Conference Center (LCC) or the UCLA Guest House can accommodate you, assuming rooms are available.
+If you must isolate or quarantine because of a positive COVID test, the UCLA Luskin Conference Center (LCC) or the UCLA Guest House can accommodate you, assuming rooms are available.

-If you are staying at LCC, you may continue your stay at your existing nightly room rate.
-Room service is available between 7:30 am – 10:00 pm and housekeeping amenities may be delivered to your door.
+If you are staying at LCC or the UCLA Guest House, you may continue your stay at your existing nightly room rate.
+Housekeeping amenities may be delivered to your door.
 Housekeepers may not enter your room.

 Both options are offered at your own expense.